eqiihuu/cls_test/README.md

 ## Introduction
  * This is a NLP machine learning project
- * The function of this model is to clasify a single sentence to a certain domain, for example "I' like some Thai food" will be classifid to the RESTAURANT domain.
+ * The function of this model is to classify a single sentence to a certain domain, for example "I' like some Thai food" will be classified to the RESTAURANT domain.
  * Dataset is not included in this project.
 You can prepare your own data.
 The format of data should be as follow:
    1. training, testing and validating data are stored separately in 3 files.
 Each file is composed of multiple lines (Each line is a data sample).